aholg/Apartment_Applier/README.md

 # Apartment_Applier
-App for applying to Stockholms "first come first serve" apartments.
+App for scanning and automatically applying to Stockholms "first come first serve" apartments.